markdoc/docs/pages/docs/getting-started.md

 ## Import Markdoc

-The next step is to import the library in your app:
+Next, import the library in your app:

 ```js
 const Markdoc = require('@stripe-internal/markdoc');